Accessibility at the Morrison Center

 Ordering Tickets and Arranging Accommodations

-Call the Special Assistance Line at 208-426-1111 Monday through Friday, 10:00 am to 5:00 pm when ordering tickets if you have any of the following questions or concerns:
+Call the Special Assistance Line at 208-426-1111 Monday through Friday, 10:00 am to 5:00 pm when ordering tickets if you have questions or concerns about any of the following:

 - Wheelchair or mobility device accessible seating

 - House wheelchair for assistance to and from the theatre

 - Front-of-house seating for people with vision or hearing impairments